-Bull Run Fossil Plant has 15 groundwater monitoring wells, 12 of which have been polluted above federal advisory levels based on samples collected between February 03, 2010 and September 11, 2017.
-Groundwater at this site contains unsafe levels of sulfate, cobalt, manganese, lithium, arsenic, boron, molybdenum, strontium and barium.Site description
+Bull Run Fossil Plant has 18 groundwater monitoring wells, 12 of which have been polluted above federal advisory levels based on samples collected between February 03, 2010 and October 16, 2019.
+Groundwater at this site contains unsafe levels of sulfate, cobalt, lithium, arsenic, manganese, molybdenum, boron, strontium and barium.Site description

 For more information about coal ash in Tennessee, see Earthjustice's fact sheet, Tennessee and Coal Ash Disposal in Ponds and Landfill.